microsoft/BotBuilder-V3/Connector/getting-started.md

 2. Register an agent

 3. Click the "Register a Bot" button and fill out the form.
 Many of the fields on this form can be changed later.
 Use a the endpoint generated from your Azure deployment, and don't forget that when using the Bot Application tempalate you'll need to extend the URL you pasted in with the path to the endpoint at /API/Messages.
+You should also prefix your URL with HTTPS instead of HTTP; Azure will take care of providing HTTPS support on your bot.
 Save your changes by hitting "Create" at the bottom of the form.

 ![Register a bot](/images/connector-getstarted-register-agent.png)